ckeditor/ckeditor5/docs/tutorials/crash-course/editor.md

 // No need to import the styles.
 ```

 The script tag loads the editor from the CDN.
-It exposes the global variable `CKEDITOR` you can use in your project.
-You can use this variable to access the editor class and plugins.
+It exposes the global variable `CKEDITOR`.
+You can use it in your project to access the editor class and plugins.
 That is why you must change the import statements to destructuring in the JavaScript files:

 ```js
 // Before: